Siege of Montmédy: "The Avalanche Came Down From Metz"

-Between November 16th and 17th, the German 27th Brigade that Colonel Pannwitz commanded, part of the 14th Division, surrounds Montmédy in a tight circle and builds entrenchments.
+Between 16 and 17 November the German 27th Brigade (Colonel Pannwitz), part of the 14th Division, surrounds Montmédy in a tight circle and builds entrenchments.
 As a result, the city stops receiving news from the outside by Belgian newspapers.
-On November 19, an emissary of Colonel Pannwitz presented himself to the French lines to try to negotiate an exchange of prisoners of the 300 Prussians then being held captive in the fortress..
+On November 19, an emissary of Colonel Pannwitz presented himself to the French lines to try to negotiate an exchange of prisoners of the 300 Prussians then being held captive in the fortress.

 The winter cold began to be felt, the French garrison sent daily chores of wood in the forest of Mont Cé, exchanging rifle shots with the German infantrymen who held the other bank of the Chiers.

 Thionville, after three days of intensive bombardment, surrendered on November 24.
 The 14th Division was concentrated around Montmédy.
 A large artillery force was moved from Thionville to Longuyon by rail, and from there to Montmédy by road, which made the trip difficult by the floods and cuts operated by the French garrison.
 The German pioneers built new bridges to replace those destroyed by the French.
-In 13 days, with the help of requisitioned peasants and farm horses, the firing positions were fitted out, and the guns were put in place.
-A telegraph line connects the different batteries.
+In 13 days, with the help of requisitioned peasants and farm horses, the firing positions were fitted out, and the guns were emplaced.
+A telegraph line connected the batteries.
 The besieging forces include: